CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 Why or why not?**

-I experienced a significant performance improvement with coherent uniform grid when the boid number is also very high.
+I experienced a significant performance improvement with coherent uniform grid when the boid number is very high.
+For example, on 500,000 boids, coherent grid can comfortably give me ~130 FPS, while uniform grid just about dies at ~6 FPS.
 For fewer boids, the performance improvement is not that obvious (for example, FPS is fairly similar between coherent and uniform grids when we have 5,000 boids.)

 **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?